 Do Male Calico Cats Bring a High Price?

 One might suppose that male calicos would bring a high price among breeders because of their rarity.
 You may even see some websites claiming a purebred male calico cat can fetch a price as high as $1,000 to $2,000.
 The truth is, while they are an interesting phenomenon, they are of little interest to breeders because they are sterile.
 It's possible a pet owner might want to pay that amount of money to own a cat that's a rarity, but chances are if you're looking to buy a male calico cat don't expect to pay much more than you would for any regular unpedigreed house cat.

 Which Breed Is a Male Calico?

 As mentioned earlier, male calico cats have distinctive tricolor coats, but they are not a separate breed.
 In fact, as many as 16 different cat breeds can have calico coloration, and male calicos can occur among any of those breeds.
-Some of the more common breeds that may have calico coloration are:
+Some common breeds that may have calico coloration are:

 - British Shorthair

 - Maine Coons